DominikGuzei/josoor-main-website/content/blog/en/josoor-answers.md

 ## The solution: Josoor Answers

-Josoor Answers is the first online platform connecting refugees & supporters to exchange information by asking and answering questions.
-Its features enable users to collectively bridge the language barrier and ensure quality and trustworthiness of the content.
+Josoor Answers will be the first online platform connecting refugees & supporters to exchange information by asking and answering questions.
+Its features will enable users to collectively bridge the language barrier and ensure quality and trustworthiness of the content.

-On Josoor Answers, you can:
+On Josoor Answers, you will be able to:

 * Search\
   Search the database for the information you need